Apollo1840/machine_learning_theory/ml/metrics.md

 ### Micro- and Macro-
 For performance measure of multi-class classification.
 - Macro-average: average F1.
-- Micro-average: harmonic average of weighted precision and recall, roughly weighted average F1.(NOT equal!)
+- Micro-average: harmonic average of global precision and recall.
+In general, close to weighted average F1.(NOT equal!)

 ## Metrics for clustering